 No single party can derail a project as quickly as an unprofessional logistics provider.
-The wrong vendor can interfere with scheduling, damage items, mix up locations or cause friction with other stakeholders.
+The wrong vendor can interfere with scheduling, damage items, ruin a furniture sale, mix up locations or cause friction with other stakeholders.
 They’re the backbone of the project and need to be as reliable and capable as possible.

 The best way to avoid a questionable mover is to seek recommendations and look for industry certifications.
 Ask for testimonials and references, or try a pilot project with less at risk.

 Then ask those on your shortlist to provide you with a quote.
 In most cases you’ll find a range of quotes for you to choose from.

 Step 6: Manage the dismantling and relocation of the inventory

 Most project leads will want to oversee as much of the process as possible to keep everyone on schedule.
 This includes employees tasked with clearing their spaces, technicians removing electrical or specialized equipment, and movers knocking down and loading the inventory, as well as those coordinating furniture pick up or receiving the items after delivery; it may also include coordination with other teams working in the same space.
 If there’s resale or donation involved, the dismantling has to be done properly so that nothing is damaged or lost.
 Resellers and receiving organizations won’t be happy to take items that are unusable.

 Project managers will also have to inform logistics providers of any site-specific information that will affect a move.
 For instance, if donation is involved, loading docks, elevators, and on-site help will have to be booked in advance.
 Many building’s also require site-specific health and safety protocols which all vendors will have to abide by.